mjudeikis/platform-mesh.github.io/scenarios/details.md

 ---

-## Kube (provider) to platform-mesh (consumer)
+## Kube (provider) to Platform-Mesh (consumer)

-In this scenario the consumer is using **platform mesh** as a control plane, which allows to manage multiple teams and clusters in a single place.
+In this scenario the consumer is using **Platform Mesh** as a control plane, which allows to manage multiple teams and clusters in a single place.
 This is a common scenario for **Internal Developer Platforms (IDP)**, where multiple teams are consuming services.
 In this case, the provider is maintaining their own Kubernetes cluster, where all business logic is running, and exposing the service APIs using **api-syncagent**.
 The 1:n consumers are using **kcp** concepts of `APIExport` and `APIBinding` to declaratively consume the services in their own control-planes.

 ![P2C Kube to Mesh Diagram](/diagrams/p-to-c-kcp-mesh.svg)